 Home to some of the top ski resorts in the country, many travelers visit Jackson Hole to hit the slopes.
 But this Teton Mountain destination just south of Yellowstone National Park has more to offer than perfectly groomed runs and fresh powder.
 Here are six wonderful things to do in Jackson Hole in winter (besides ski).

-Each winter, more than 100 inches of fluffy white snow falls on the Rocky Mountain towns that make up Jackson Hole, Wyoming.
+Each winter, more than 100 inches of snow falls on the Rocky Mountain towns that make up Jackson Hole, Wyoming.
 As a result, skiers and snowboard enthusiasts flock to Jackson Hole ski resorts like Jackson Hole Mountain Resort and Snow King Mountain Resort.
 But what if you aren’t into skiing?
 Here are six other wonderful ways to enjoy winter in Jackson Hole (without strapping on skis).

 I’ve partnered with Hotels.com to share my recommendations for things to do in Jackson Hole, Wyoming, besides skiing.

 How to Use This Map

 - Zoom in or out using the + and – keys in the bottom left corner.

 Sage Advice: Find the perfect accommodations for your trip to this winter wonderland with one of these centrally located Jackson Hole hotels.

 1. Enjoy Other Winter Activities in Jackson Hole

-While it does take a certain amount of skill to successfully descend steep mountain slopes on long, narrow skis or carve out curves on a snowboard, there are several other winter weather activities that nearly everyone can enjoy in Jackson Hole.
+While it does take a certain amount of skill to successfully descend steep mountain slopes on long, narrow skis or carve out curves on a snowboard, there are several other ways to enjoy outdoor recreation in this winter wonderland.

 Recapture the childhood fun of sledding down a neighborhood hill by spending an afternoon snow tubing on Snow King Mountain.
-Ride the Magic Carpet up the hill and then slide down one of three perfectly groomed lanes in a giant yellow donut-shaped tube.
+Ride the Magic Carpet up the hill and then slide down one of three perfectly groomed lanes of soft snow in a giant yellow donut-shaped tube.